-They're intended for mountain biking but the MW7s are great for road warriors who like running SPDs (and being able to walk around) through the wetter and colder months.
-Commuter-friendly touches include reflective details on the sides and back providing 360 degree visibility.
+They're intended for gravel biking but the MT7s are great for road warriors who like running SPDs (and being able to walk around) through the wetter and colder months.
 The Gore-Tex liner keeps the water out and they're comfortable with mid-weight socks down to low single figure temperatures.

-Northwave's Flash Arctic GTX boots are very good winter all-rounders.
-They keep your feet warm and – for the most part – dry, and they're well designed and super-visible after dark.
+Northwave's Celsius R Arctic GTX boots are very good winter all-rounders.
+They keep your feet warm and – for the most part – dry, and they're well designed and the reflective version is super-visible after dark.
 You're paying for the privilege if you shell out the full £210 RRP, but if you're serious about winter riding you'll get your money's worth out of them.